-Examiners tend to grade relative to work already seen, research findsDecember 5th, 2012 in Health /
+Examiners tend to grade relative to work already seen, research findsDecember 5, 2012 in Medicine & Health / Health

 (Medical Xpress)—How well you fare on a subjective evaluation – whether it's of you treating a patient, auditioning for a play or even interviewing for a job – may depend largely on the person who was examined just before you.
 And the worse the person before you did, the better for you.

 That sobering conclusion by University of British Columbia professor Kevin Eva resulted from a controlled experiment that examined whether physician-educators' grading of younger doctors could be influenced by the quality of those they had previously evaluated.